Welcome to Youth Ministries!

 All youth are invited for monthly service opportunities to help the community.
 Service hours are available and students can use this opportunity to build their resume.
 Check out the weekly enews or the church calendar for the most up-to-date information.

-We will be having a retreat for all Senior High Youth in February and for all Junior High Youth and Confirmands in the fall at Dickson Valley Camp and Retreat Center in Newark, IL.
-Stay tuned for more details!
+We have a retreat each year for all Senior High Youth in February and for all Junior High Youth and Confirmands in the fall at Dickson Valley Camp and Retreat Center in Newark, IL.

 Youth Mission Trip 2022